crisprVerse/Tutorials/Design_OPS/README.md

 As a brief demonstration, let’s look at the distances between the first few barcodes in our `GuideSet`.
-We set the `binarize` argument (more on this parameter later) to `FALSE` to show distances.
+We set the `binarize` argument (more on this parameter later) to `FALSE` to show distances:

 ``` r
 barcodes <- gs$opsBarcode